Dandruff in Women – How Common Is It?

 Make sure to stick to your routine

 Treating dandruff should become part of your routine, not just an occasional treatment.

-That’s because dandruff is a recurring condition you develop because of your personal skin sensitivity, which means it can’t be cured.
+That’s because dandruff is a recurring condition you develop because of your personal skin sensitivity.
 Clinical studies have shown time and time again that the best way to keep your scalp healthy is to keep on using your anti-dandruff shampoo regularly.

 When you switch to a beauty shampoo or conditioner, you can actually wash out some of your anti-dandruff protection.
 So, stick with your anti-dandruff shampoo to get the hair you want and to maintain protection against dandruff.